Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 Naturopathy focuses on the concept of “natural healing” and may appeal to people seeking alternatives to conventional medicine.
 It’s important to know:

-• Naturopaths are not trained to manage complex medical conditions like diabetes, kidney disease, or eating disorders
+• Naturopaths are not trained to manage complex medical conditions like diabetes, kidney disease, eating disorders or other complex conditions and medications.

 • Their treatments often lack strong scientific evidence